 The Board, through the assistance of Audit Committee, has conducted an annual review of the effectiveness of the Group's risk management and internal control systems, covering all material financial, operational and compliance controls.
 In particular, the adequacy of resources, qualifications and experience of staff, training programmes and budget of the Group's accounting and financial reporting functions, as well as those relating to the Company's ESG performance and reporting, are reviewed.
 The annual review also covered the Group's significant and emerging risks (including ESG risks) in shipping business; the quality of management's ongoing monitoring of risks (including ESG risks) and of the internal control systems; the extent and frequency of communication of monitoring results to the Audit Committee and the Board; whether there is any significant control failings or weaknesses identified and the effectiveness of the Group's processes for financial reporting and Listing Rules compliance.
-The Company engaged an external professional company, Prism Advisory Limited, to conduct a review on the effectiveness of the Group's risk management and internal control systems during the year.
-The review includes the identification of the weaknesses of the risk management and internal control systems and proposals for improvement.
+The Company engaged an external professional company, PAL Advisory Limited, to conduct a review on the effectiveness of the Group's risk management and internal control systems and proposals for improvement.
 The findings are reviewed by the Audit Committee and reported subsequently at Board meetings to enable the Board to asses the Group's risk management and internal control systems and the Board is satisfied that such systems are effective and adequate and appropriate actions have been taken.